 The idea behind the IEEE 802.11n standard was that it would be able to provide much better performance and be able to keep pace with the rapidly growing speeds provided by technologies such as Ethernet.
 When 802.11n standard was introduced it offered an impressive level of performance for the time, the main points of which are summarised below:

 |IEEE 802.11n Salient Features|

 |Modulation||CCK, DSSS, or OFDM|

 |Number of spatial streams||1, 2, 3, or 4|

 |Channel width (MHz)||20, or 40|

-To achieve this a number of new features that have been incorporated into the IEEE 802.11n standard to enable the higher performance.
-The major innovations are summarized below:
+To achieve this a number of new features that have been incorporated into the IEEE 802.11n wireless LAN standard to enable the higher performance.
+The major innovations are summarised below:

 - Changes to implementation of OFDM

 - Introduction of MIMO

 - Antenna technology